 Citibank Cash Back Card

-Citibank is probably one of the most generous in cashback credit cards in the Philippines when it comes to supermarket purchases.
-They are offering as much as 6% with a P1,000 rebate cap per statement month and P12,000 rebate cap per anniversary year.
+Citibank is probably one of the most generous cashback credit cards in the Philippines when it comes to supermarket purchases.
+They are offering as much as 6% with a P1,250 rebate cap per statement month and P15,000 rebate cap per anniversary year.
 They are also offering up to 2% cashback on Meralco bill payments through Citibank Online or Citi® One Bill®.
 The cashback rate for other purchases though is only 0.20%.

 If your monthly grocery spend is really high then you’ll really benefit a lot from owning this card.
-If your family spends P2,000 per week on groceries or P8,000 per month on groceries, then you’d be able to get P480/month worth of cashback or equivalent to P5,760/year.
-In order to breakeven with the annual membership fee amounting to 3,500, you will have to spend at least P4861.2 every month on your supermarket purchases.
+If your family spends P2,000 per week on groceries or P8,000 per month on groceries, then you’d be able to get P480/month worth of cashback or the equivalent of P5,760/year.

 Click here if you want to apply or if you want to learn more about Citibank Cash Back Card